ScytheMax/ImageSorter/README.md

 1. 'Searched for' textbox: Define, for which image file endings you are searching.

--> pre filled with jpg and png
+-> pre filled with jpg, jpeg and png
--> for example you want to add 'jpeg', then write semicolon and 'jpeg' (result in textbox then 'jpg;png;jpeg') -> uppercase endings are included ('jpg' searches also for 'Jpg' and 'JPG')
+-> for example you want to add 'gif', then write semicolon and 'gif' (result in textbox then 'jpg;png;jpeg;gif') -> uppercase endings are included ('jpg' searches also for 'Jpg' and 'JPG')

 2. 'Directory' button: Opens a directory dialog.
 Choose your image directory.
 After choosing a directory